-Carolyn Yliniemi-Hirschler, LNHA, provides training and operational support to the Liberty Senior Living communities.
-Carolyn has the roles of Operations and Training and Regional Operations Manager.
+Carolyn Yliniemi-Hirschler LNHA provides training and operational support to the Liberty Senior Living communities.
+Carolyn has the role of Regional Operations Director.
 Carolyn is licensed as a NHA in North Carolina and licensed as a NHA and RCAL in South Carolina.
-Carolyn has dedicated her career to working with the senior population for 25 years.
+Carolyn has dedicated her career to working with the senior population for over 25 years.
 Her experience ranges from sales and marketing leadership to operational leadership.
 A belief in servant leadership coupled with a desire to build relationships with the population that we serve will result in excellent quality care.
 Carolyn is a native of Minnesota, where she is an alumna of Bemidji State University.
 She resides in the North Myrtle Beach area.